usask-arg/sasktran/pysasktran/docs/source/other_engines.rst

 SASKTRAN-TIR
 ============
 SASKTRAN-TIR is a thermal radiative transfer model designed for applications in the IR and beyond spectral regions.
-SASKTRAN-TIR must be installed separately and can be found at https://arg.usask.ca/docs/sasktran_tir/.

 Suitable For
 ^^^^^^^^^^^^
-Applications in the IR and beyong spectral regime where scattering can be neglected.
+Applications in the IR and beyond spectral regime where scattering can be neglected.

 Advantages
 ^^^^^^^^^^